Loading...

 Common measurement equivalents in grams

-Yes, grated fresh coconut is naturally vegan as it comes from a plant source.
-It is also naturally gluten-free, making it suitable for individuals with celiac disease or gluten sensitivity.
+Yes, fresh coconut is naturally gluten-free and safe for those with celiac disease or gluten sensitivity.

 Explore more ingredients in the nuts seeds category with complete nutrition information.